hansbuehler/deephedging/README.md

     print("=========================================")
     print( config.usage_report() )
     config.done()
-    ## Config Parameters

 Below is an example output  `print( config.usage_report() )`.
-It provides a summary of all config values available, their defaults, and what values where used.
+It provides a summary of all config values available, their defaults, and what values where used. _The actual outpout may differ if you run a later version of the Deep Hedging code base._

     =========================================
     Config usage report